neokya/neokya.github.com/_posts/2013-01-02-working-on-mac-os-and-my-setups.md

 - The 'top' command gives so cryptic output that I feel like puking all over.
 Thankfully, there is awesome little app called [Glances - eye on your system][3].
 Here is [screenshot][4] if you don't believe me.
 - As for Python/Django development, I found really good [post out there][5].
 Sometimes the way these people blog, makes me jealous.

 Well, that's it.
 So far, I am loving the new machine.
 Linux users will say OSX is horribly slow.
-May be good UX and ease of use makes it still great.
+May be good UX and ease of use make it still great.

 [1]: http://mxcl.github.com/homebrew/
 [2]: http://www.iterm2.com/